 To have a valid claim, you must know who is at fault for the bite.
 Most of the time, the dog’s owner is responsible.
 Other times, a friend, family member, or boarding company could be responsible for the dog.

 You might need to investigate after the dog bite to find the owner.
-Some bites happen when the owner is nowhere around.
-Thankfully, a Stonecrest dog bite lawyer can examine the details to determine who is at fault.
+Unfortunately, some bites happen when the owner is nowhere around.
+Thankfully, a dog bite lawyer in Stonecrest can examine the details to determine who is at fault.

 How to Know if You Need a Dog Bite Lawyer